CD3/libUncertainty/README.md

 It was written with [Boost.Units](https://www.boost.org/doc/libs/1_78_0/doc/html/boost_units.html) in mind, so it supports uncertain quantities with units.

-It is not sophisticated as libraries like [UQtk](https://github.com/sandialabs/UQTk) or as clean to use as libraries like [uncertainties-cpp](https://www.giacomopetrillo.com/software/uncertainties-cpp/doc/html/), but it is small, simple, and easy to integrate.
+It is not as sophisticated as libraries like [UQtk](https://github.com/sandialabs/UQTk) or as clean to use as libraries like [uncertainties-cpp](https://www.giacomopetrillo.com/software/uncertainties-cpp/doc/html/), but it is small, simple, and easy to integrate.

 ## Features

 - Simple: the `uncertain<...>` class template is a thin wrapper around `std::pair<...>`.
-- Piecemeal adoptions: you can just use the `uncertain<...>` class template to track uncertainty using your own methods, use the error propagation functions to propagate error with or with or without correlations, or use the correlation store to automatically track correlations between uncertain variables.
+- Piecemeal adoptions: you can just use the `uncertain<...>` class template to track uncertainty using your own methods, use the error propagation functions to propagate error with or without correlations, or use the correlation store to automatically track correlations between uncertain variables.
 Getting started is easy, and you don't have to commit to a new framework.
 Use it where it makes sense.